-First-person shooter games are unquestionably popular, especially with Overwatch and Fortnite heading the lineup.
-Not only have these games’ stories become more complex and the characters more diverse, but new locations and activities create more versatile gameplay.
+The PlayStation 4 is one of the most popular consoles of all time and it’s home to some of the best shooters of the current generation.
+Shooter games are unquestionably popular, especially with Call of Duty, Overwatch, and Fortnite heading the lineup.
+Not only have these games’ stories become more complex and the characters more diverse, but new locations and activities create increasingly versatile gameplay.

 Killzone: Shadow Fall